JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

+> I think the author’s idea was that not every smiley needs to blink.
-> Yes, the smily main call blink function smiley.blink() from classes.
+> The smily main call blink function smiley.blink() from classes.
 Should Smiley = sad it will require blink attribute
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.